Skip to content

 • Bedroom rated – the provider works out how much cover you need based on the number of rooms in your home

-• Sum insured – you have to work out how much home contents insurance you need.
+• Sum insured – you work out how much home contents insurance you need based on the total value of the items in your home.

 • Unlimited cover – all your contents are covered without limit, but there may be limits for individual items.

-Polices could pay out in a couple of ways:
+Polices could pay out in a couple of ways, depending on the type of contents insurance policy you choose:

-With any contents policy, you’ll have to pay an excess if you make a valid claim.
-This is the contribution you make towards the claim.
+With any contents insurance policy, you’ll have to pay an excess if you make a valid claim.
+This is typically made up of:

 For example, if the compulsory excess is £100 and your voluntary excess is £200, you won’t be covered for the first £300 of any claim.
 You need to be able to afford the excess if you make a claim.